Treatment for sarcomas

 The three main types of treatment for soft tissue sarcomas are surgery, chemotherapy and radiotherapy.

-the stage of the cancer (this means how big it is and whether or not it’s spread from where it started)
+- the stage of the cancer (how big it is and whether it has spread from where it started)

-the grade of the cancer (this means how fast growing the cancer cells are).
+- the grade of the cancer (how fast-growing the cancer cells are).

 If you have any questions about your treatment, ask your doctor or nurse.
 They’ll be happy to help you understand what's involved.

 If you have a type of soft tissue sarcoma called a soft tissue Ewing's sarcoma, it's treated in the same way as a Ewing sarcoma in a bone.
 You can read more about this in our bone cancer section.